exercism/v3/languages/csharp/exercises/concept/nullability/.docs/instructions.md

 In this exercise you'll be writing code to helping printing name badges factory employees.

-On our system, people may have a first name, a middle name and a family name.
+Employees have a first and family name, and optionally a middle name family name.
 They are all printed on a single line on a plastic badge.

 For examle, if my name is `Ernest Johnny Payne`, it should appear as